honojs/website/getting-started/basic.md

 ```

 Then you will be asked which template you would like to use.
-Let you choose Cloudflare Workers this time.
+Let you choose Cloudflare Workers at this time.

 ```
 ?
 Which template do you want to use?